Important things to know about purchasing a new system for your home.

 Many things impact your air conditioning and heating requirements.
 The number and size of windows and even kitchen appliances all affect load calculation.
 Year-round, comfort is the goal.
 In the summer, your cooling system not only cools your home's air (sensible cooling), it removes moisture (latent cooling).
 In the winter, your heating system must keep you comfortable without causing high utility bills.

-As your local Lakewood contractor, Donahue Heating and Air Conditioning does it right by carefully measuring your home to evaluate its levels of insulation.
+As your local Lakewood contractor, Donahue Heating & Air Conditioning does it right by carefully measuring your home to evaluate its levels of insulation.
 Window sizes and quantity will be noted, levels of infiltration will be estimated and internal loads including lighting and kitchen appliances will be taken into consideration.

 Selecting the Right Equipment

 Heating and air conditioning equipment comes in many capacities, configurations and efficiencies.
 It can be very confusing.
 As your local Long Beach HVAC contractor, we select the right equipment that will be compatible with your home's heating and cooling needs.
 Don't trust other California contractors who are not performing accurate Manual J load calculations to size and recommend equipment.
 Trust Donahue Heating & Air Conditioning to do the job right and install the perfect system to meet your unique requirements.